 FAQs

-What are the 4 customer service standards?
+What are 5 important customer service qualities?

 The five qualities of customer service are responsiveness, accountability, over-delivery, availability, and friendliness.